 Cocaine, a stimulant drug with little medical use, is one of the most widely abused drugs in the country.
 It is also responsible for more hospital emergency room visits than any other drug.
-Addiction to cocaine can be devastating to the addict as well as to their loved ones, but there is help available.
-Our treatment advisors at our cocaine abuse hotline can assist you in finding an appropriate addiction treatment facility to help you begin the process of detoxing and recovery.
-Contact us today at 1-888-287-0471 .
+Addiction to cocaine can be devastating to the addict as well as to their loved ones, but there is help and support available.
+Our treatment advisors via the cocaine abuse hotline number can assist you in finding an appropriate addiction treatment facility to help you begin the process of detoxing and recovery.
+Contact us today at .

 On the Street

 Cocaine, a powerful stimulant drug that directly affects the brain, became the drug of choice during the 1980s and 1990s.
 Despite the fact that non-medical use of it is illegal in the United States, it is generally available on the street.
 Commonly known as “coke,” “blow,” “nose candy,” “toot” and “flake,” cocaine is smuggled into the country from South America as a fairly pure substance known as cocaine hydrochloride.

 The drug passes through several handlers before it reaches the end user, and each one usually dilutes or “cuts” the drug with another substance to eke out as much profit as they possibly can.
 By the time the cocaine salt is mixed with additives such as sugar, glucose, talc, cornstarch or other drugs, the final product may be anywhere from 1 to 95 percent pure.

 Most users have no idea how pure or diluted the cocaine is before they consume it, which can cause erratic side effects.
 Our local 24/7 cocaine abuse helpline number can give you more information about trends in your particular area.

 Did You Know?

 Cocaine use is most prevalent in young adults between the ages of 18 and 25 years old.

 How Cocaine is Used